phillip-kruger/phillip-kruger.github.io/_posts/2020-08-18-openapi_for_everyone.md

 bigimg: "/images/OpenAPI_for_everyone/banner.jpg"
 ---

 [MicroProfile OpenAPI](https://github.com/eclipse/microprofile-open-api) is primarily used for adding [OpenAPI](https://swagger.io/specification/) to [JAX-RS](https://projects.eclipse.org/projects/ee4j.jaxrs) Endpoints.
 In this blog post we will look at how the [SmallRye Implementation](https://github.com/smallrye/smallrye-open-api) extends this with some extra features, and support for more web frameworks, when used in Quarkus.

-## Using Quarkus.
+## Using Quarkus

 The example code is available [here](https://github.com/phillip-kruger/openapi-example).
 You can also initialize a project using [code.quarkus.io](https://code.quarkus.io/) - just make sure to include the SmallRye OpenAPI Extension.

 ## JAX-RS

 Let's start with a basic JAX-RS Example in Quarkus.
 We have a `Greeting` Object, that has a `message` and a `to` field, and we will create `GET`, `POST` and `DELETE` endpoints for the greeting.

 Apart from the usual Quarkus setup, you also need the following in your `pom.xml` to create a JAX-RS Endpoint:

 ```xml

     <dependency>
         <groupId>io.quarkus</groupId>
         <artifactId>quarkus-smallrye-openapi</artifactId>